bfansports/CloudTranscode/README.md

 ![Alt text](/../images/high_level_arch.png?raw=true "High Level Architecture")

 # Quick start with Vagrant
-We create a Vagrant box (Virtual Machine) which provides pre-configured environment to run the stack.
-You can use Vagrant on any OS and quicky test the stack.
+A Vagrant box (Virtual Machine) which provides pre-configured environment to run the stack has been created to help you test the stack and work on it.
+You can use Vagrant on any OS and quickly bootstrap.

 See: https://sportarchive.hackpad.com/Cloud-Transcode-project-poG8vKTC16J#:h=Quick-start-with-Vagrant